 Ironing Quilts and Other Large Projects

 Reliable has a solution and that’s what I purchased.
-The Reliable 300LB 2-in-1 Ironing Board with Extension (affiliate) has the stability of the 200IB, but easily converts from a regular shaped ironing board into a very large, very stable rectangular ironing board that’s perfect for ironing quilting projects.
+The Reliable 320LB 2-in-1 Ironing Board has the stability of the 220IB, but easily converts from a regular shaped ironing board into a very large, very stable rectangular ironing board that’s perfect for ironing quilt projects.
 I’ve even been able to iron the full width of my fabric on the ironing table.
-I’m sure it could handle table cloths and sheets, too (but I’m not ironing these any time soon).
+I’m sure it could handle tablecloths and sheets, too (but I’m not ironing these anytime soon).

 The entire unit comes assembled as a regular ironing board and includes a beautiful ironing board cover.
 However, in about two minutes it converts into this amazing ironing table.
-Even better, the set includes the ironing board cover for the large rectangle.
-And, notice how the end of the cover is black.
-It’s a heat resistant fabric so you don’t have to worry about burning the cover.
+The set also includes the rectangular ironing board cover with a heat-resistant zone.

 This image shows the extension piece that slips over the narrow end of the ironing board, forming a rectangle.
 I found it to be simple to install/remove and it didn’t affect the sturdiness of the ironing surface.

-All of these pieces are included with The Board 300LB 2-in-1 Ironing Board with Extension (affiliate)
+All of these pieces are included with The Board 320LB 2-in-1 Ironing Board.

-And, my iron rests nicely in the support tray so I think my iron-dropping-ways may have come to an end.
+And, my iron rests nicely in the support tray so my iron-dropping-ways may have come to an end.